ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 7. Click create.

+**It may take up to 3 hours for these changes to process**.
 View your web-application by typing `https://yourdomainname.tld`, replacing your domain name with "yourdomainname" and ".tld" with your extension (such as .com).

-Notice that if you type `https://www.yourdomainhere.com`, you'll receive a 404 error.
+Notice that if you type `https://www.yourdomainhere.tld`, you'll receive a 404 error.
 To fix this, we'll add a new "CNAME" record.
 A CNAME is like an alias for a domain – we're going to create one that tells the DNS that it should direct users who enter the leading "www." to the same place as those who leave it out.

 To allow users to enter in "www." before your domain name:

 1. Return to Code Capsules and press the **Add A Custom Domain** button again.

-2. Under domain name, enter `www.yourdomainname.extension`, replacing your name and extension appropriately.
+2. Under domain name, enter `www.yourdomainname.tld`, replacing your name and TLD appropriately.

 3. Return to the DNS record tab on Gandi, and press **Add** at the top right.